gpnlab/ccgpn/docs/docs/index.md

 the `/tmp` folder, and everybody (more or less) agrees to honor that social contract.
 That means a Red Hat user and an Ubuntu user both know roughly where to look for certain types of files, even when using each other's system — or any other standards-compliant system for that matter!
 Ideally, that's how it should be when a colleague opens up your data science project.

+The recommendations we make here follow the standards and conventions of much of the scientific Python eco-system.
+Following these standards and recommendations will make it easier

+ * for others to use your code,
+ * to port your code into other projects
+ * to collaborate with other users of this eco-system,
+ * to learn about the analysis process and the domain, and
+ * to feel confident in analysis conclusions.

+We're not talking about bikeshedding the indentation aesthetics or pedantic formatting standards — ultimately, data science code quality is about correctness and reproducibility.

+Just Python?
+Your analysis doesn't have to be in Python, but the template does provide some Python boilerplate that you'd want to remove (in the `package_name` folder for example, and the Sphinx documentation skeleton in `docs`).

 Disagree with a couple of the default folder names?
 Working on a project that's a little nonstandard and doesn't exactly fit with the current structure?
 Prefer